beekhof/beekhof.github.io/_posts/2018-02-16-two-node-problems.md

 ###### Footnotes

- <a name="fnote1"></a>[1] Not everyone needs redundant power companies with independent transmission
+<a name="fnote1"></a>[1] Not everyone needs redundant power companies with
-lines.
-Although for at least one customer that did, their paranoia paid off when their monitoring detected one power company's transformer was failing.
+independent transmission lines.
+Although the paranoia paid off for at least one customer when their monitoring detected a failing transformer.
 The customer was on the phone trying to warn the power company when it finally blew.